Skip to Main Content

 3. Put a semicolon: It was raining really hard; I ran all the way home.

 Identifying the subjects, verbs, and supplemental parts of a sentence is the first step to being able to recognize sentence fragments or run-on sentences.
-See the Parts of Speech page for more on that, and the handouts linked below for additional examples of fragments and run-on sentences.
+See the Parts of Speech page for more on these building blocks, and check out the handouts linked below for additional examples of fragments and run-on sentences.

 This guide was created/compiled by Amanda Wills and last updated by Claire Pienaar in 2021.
 This work is licensed under a Creative Commons BY NC SA 4.0 International License.